NeRV360: Neural Representation for 360-Degree Videos with a Viewport Decoder: Abstract

 \section{Abstract}

 Implicit neural representations for videos (NeRV) have shown strong potential for video compression.
 However, applying NeRV to high-resolution 360-degree videos causes high memory usage and slow decoding, making real-time applications impractical.
 We propose \textbf{NeRV360}, an end-to-end framework that decodes only the user-selected viewport instead of reconstructing the entire panoramic frame.
-Unlike conventional pipelines, NeRV360 integrates viewport extraction into decoding and introduces a spatial-temporal affine transform module for conditional decoding based on viewpoint and time.
+Unlike conventional pipelines, NeRV360 integrates viewport extraction into decoding and introduces a spatio-temporal-aware affine transform module for conditional decoding based on viewpoint and time.
 Experiments on 6K-resolution videos show that NeRV360 achieves a \(7 \times\) reduction in memory consumption and a \(2.5 \times\) increase in decoding speed compared to HNeRV, a representative prior work, while delivering better image quality in terms of objective metrics.
-360-degree video, neural video compression, implicit neural representations for videos, viewport decoder